Data from March 2021.

 Up to 2013, tourism statistics were limited to at least one overnight stay; as of reference year 2014, outbound same-day visits are also covered by official European statistics.
-This data will soon be analysed in a new Statistics explained article.

 Data from a range of other official sources may be used to study tourism.
 These statistics include:

 - structural business statistics (SBS) and short-term business statistics (STS) which may be used to provide additional information on tourism flows and on the economic performance of certain tourism-related sectors;

 - data on employment in the tourism accommodation sector from the labour force survey (LFS), analysed by working time (full/part-time), working status, age, level of education, sex, permanency and seniority of work with the same employer (annual and quarterly data);

 - data on personal travel receipts and expenditure from the balance of payments;

 - transport statistics (for example, air passenger transport).

 According to a United Nations World Tourism Organisation (UNWTO) publication titled ‘International Tourism Highlights’, the EU is a major tourist destination, with four of its Member States among the world’s top 10 destinations.
 Tourism has the potential to contribute towards employment and economic growth, as well as to development in rural, peripheral or less-developed areas.
 These characteristics drive the demand for reliable and harmonised statistics within this field, as well as within the wider context of regional policy and sustainable development policy areas.

 Tourism can play a significant role in the development of European regions.
 Infrastructure created for tourism purposes contributes to local development, while jobs that are created or maintained can help counteract industrial or rural decline.
 Sustainable tourism involves the preservation and enhancement of cultural and natural heritage, ranging from the arts to local gastronomy or the preservation of biodiversity.